-Welcome to our gallery of 40+ editable contract templates.
+Welcome to our gallery of editable contract templates.
 You can search by industry to find a contract template specifically for your freelance profession.
-All of our contract templates have been legally vetted by top lawyers and our contract editor makes customisation a piece of cake!’
+All of our contract templates have been legally vetted by top lawyers.

 A contract is a legally binding agreement between you and your client.
 It’s as simple as that.

 A contract template is basically the draft version of the contract, with all your needs and requirements preloaded onto it (which you’ll be easily able to edit later on).

 With sections stating your job description, the intended work you’ll do, your payment details, and any other descriptives or legal requirements needed, a contract template is a must-have for freelancers and their clients to stay protected.

 Sounds easy, right?
 It doesn’t take a law firm to create a simple contract template.